-The work environment is limited by the Operating Elevation and Operating Temperatures.^{1, 2}

-• The lifter is not designed to be watertight.
+- The work environment is limited by the Operating Elevation and Operating Temperatures.^{1, 2} - The lifter is not designed to be watertight.
 Do not use it in rain or other unsuitable conditions.

-CE/UKCA - A secondary positive holding device is required to lift loads on constructions sites or in other "high risk zones" (see EN 13155).
+CE/UKCA - A secondary positive holding device is required to lift loads on construction sites.